sampstrong/r3f-particle-system/README.md

 # r3f-particle-system

 A declarative particle system for React Three Fiber.
-It uses an FBO Simulation to provide incremental updates to particles, allowing an intuitive API with use of forces. **Note**: This package is experimental and may introduce breaking changes in future releases.
+It uses an FBO Simulation to provide incremental updates to particles, allowing for an intuitive API with use of forces. **Note**: This package is experimental and may introduce breaking changes in future releases.

+[Check out the demo](https://r3f-particle-system-examples.vercel.app/) to see it in action!
+This is just one of many possible configurations for this tool.

 ## Installation

-### Install Peer Dependencies

 This package relies on the following peer dependencies.
 You need to have them installed in your project: